yamirghofran/BookDB/reranker/README.md

 - `model_score`: Normalized score from the ML model
 - `cf_score`: Normalized score from the collaborative filtering system
 - `sources`: List of strings indicating which systems recommended this book (`"model"`, `"cf"`, or both)
+- `interaction_count`: Number of interactions the user has had with similar books
+- `from_both_sources`: Boolean indicating whether the book was recommended by both systems
 - `details`: Dictionary containing book metadata (when enriched):
   - `title`: Book title
   - `author`: Book author